Physocarpus

-Physocarpus, commonly called ninebark, is a genus of flowering plants in the family Rosaceae, native to North America (most species) and northeastern Asia (one species).
+Physocarpus, commonly called ninebark, is a genus of flowering plants in the family Rosaceae.
+All but two species are native to North America; the two outliers being native to northeastern Asia.

 The genus name Physocarpus comes from the Greek for "bladder fruit", referring to the inflated fruits of some species.
 The common name 'ninebark' refers to the peeling bark of mature branches, which comes away in strips.

 Description

 Physocarpus are deciduous shrubs with peeling bark and alternately arranged leaves.
 The leaves are palmate with 3 to 7 lobes and often toothed edges.
 The inflorescence is a cluster of bell-shaped flowers with 5 rounded white or pink petals and many stamens.
 The fruit is a flat or inflated dehiscent follicle.

 Physocarpus opulifolius is cultivated as an ornamental plant.
 Several cultivars have been bred, particularly for foliage of varying colors, including 'Dart's Gold' and 'Luteus', which have yellowish leaves, and 'Monlo' and 'Seward', which have reddish purple foliage.